 There are 25 topics in the oral part of the exam, which need to be covered by the end of April.
 Although most of the exam is regulated by the Ministry of Education, these particular topics were agreed on a long time ago by the then members of our English Department, and they include general areas such as travelling, hobbies, reading, films, as well as factual topics, such as basic facts about English speaking countries.

 This was some of the basic reasoning behind the order of the topics.
 As far as the written styles are concerned, most of them will be tightly related to the topics.
-For example, to practise narrating events, at the end of September, when we’ll have talked about holidays and travelling, I’ll ask my students to write a story about their best holiday experience.
-As soon as we’ve talked about friends, family and relationships later in October, we’ll go on to practise writing invitations.
+For example, to practice narrating events, at the end of September, when we’ll have talked about holidays and traveling, I’ll ask my students to write a story about their best holiday experience.
+As soon as we’ve talked about friends, family, and relationships later in October, we’ll go on to practice writing invitations.

 In my plan, there’s also a column for grammar, which I also need to consider during the planning stage.
 To be honest, this is the hardest part for me.
 Most of the B1 grammar has already been covered.
 However, some of it has been forgotten and needs to be revised.
 Again, I look at the topics and estimate which grammatical features are likely to emerge at each stage.
 To put it simply, when talking about holidays, it is likely that we’ll most often come across the past simple/continuous and present perfect simple.
 This is what I have included in the plan, but I can’t obviously predict what other grammatical features will pop up and which will have to be dealt with.
 This is the emergent part which I look forward to most.